Mount Abu Wildlife Sanctuary: Flora

-Mount Abu is the only place in Rajasthan where one can observe a variety of orchids.
+Mount Abu Wildlife Sanctuary is the only place in Rajasthan that harbours several orchid species.
 The place is also rich in bryophytes and algae.
-Three species of wild roses and 16 species of ferns some of which are quite rare have also been reported from here.
+Three rose species and 16 fern species, some of which are quite rare have also been reported from here.
 The south-west part of the sanctuary is rich in bamboo forests.

 Fauna

 Among the fauna living in Mount Abu Wildlife Sanctuary are Indian leopard, sloth bear, Sambar deer, wild boar and chinkara.
 The jungle cat, small Indian civet, Indian wolf, striped hyena, golden jackal, Indian fox, gray langur, Indian pangolin, Indian grey mongoose, Indian hare, Indian crested porcupine and Indian hedgehog have also been recorded.
 The Asiatic lion was last recorded in 1872, and the Bengal tiger in 1970.

 More than 250 species of birds have been recorded including the grey jungle fowl.
 The rare green avadavat is commonly found here.